 Skip to main content

-• Server-side enforcement in API routes
+• Server-side checks in API routes are the authoritative gate.

 [